Forget the map in Tallinn Old Town.

 We were told most Estonians don’t really like the cathedral, as it was built in 1900 at a time when Estonia was part of the Russian Empire.
 But it’s beautiful to look at.
 And in true Russian Orthodox style, it’s richly decorated inside with mosaics and icons.

-Sightseeing in Tallinn: Eye-catching oddities and decorations
+3) Eye-catching oddities and decorations

-In Tallinn, you never know what you’ll see by looking up!
+When sightseeing in Tallinn, you never know what you’ll see by looking up!